tdmorello/bplusjokes/README.md

 * Add a cute animal photo to emails
 * Add a texting service through Twilio
 * Deploy raspberry pi to run program daily
+* Give each person a randomly assigned gamer tag and catch phrase
+* Find a better way to work with contact files
+* Add the weather forecast high

 ## Built With